 The ideal recommendation for panel borders is a minimum of 5 mm panel border on all four sides, excluding a 2 mm gap for break routing.

 5.What are the guidelines for choosing the distance between PCBs in a Panel?

 The distance between PCBs in a panel will be 0 if the V-cut separation method is used, while the minimum distance required in the case of break routing method will be 2 mm.
 For small PCB sizes and round-shaped PCBs, we advise a 10 mm distance between PCBs in panels to provide adequate mechanical strength and better stability.

 6.Which types of Board separation are supported in the Panel by customers?

 Customers can utilise V-cut or break routing methods to separate boards that are based on the outline shape.
 V-cut is typically leveraged for PCBs with rectangular shapes or when the component weight on the PCB is high.
 The break routing method is the ideal option if the PCBs shape is not a perfect rectangle.

-7.Give an example of a PCB Power Market Panel separated with the break routing method.
+7.Give an example of a PCB Power Panel separated with the break routing method.

-The following image depicts how PCB Power Market panels are separated using the break routing method:
+The following image depicts how PCB Power panels are separated using the break routing method:

-8.Give an example of a PCB Power Market Panel separated with the V-cut method.
+8.Give an example of a PCB Power Panel separated with the V-cut method.

-The following image shows the separation of the PCB Power Market panel using the V-cut method:
+The following image shows the separation of the PCB Power panel using the V-cut method: